-[24 CFR 982.619]
+[24 CFR 982.619; New HCV GB, Special Housing Types, p.
+14]

 15-V.A.
 OVERVIEW

 This part applies to rental assistance for a cooperative member residing in cooperative housing.
 It does not apply to assistance for a cooperative member who has purchased membership under the HCV homeownership option, or to rental assistance for a family that leases a cooperative housing unit from a cooperative member.